dmcgits/dmcgits.github.io/mds/GPR103/week1_notes.md

 > **30%** class hours.
 > **70%** studying, programming, gaining experience.

 The benefit of these courses comes from putting in work between classes.
-In class I can show you where to direct your efforts.
-But it'll just be concepts that fall away if you don't work between classes.
-The work between classes is what turns them into things you can do.
+What we learn in class won't stick if you don't work and experiment at home.

 ### Blackboard is your friend

-Blackboard is where you find assignment briefs, due dates, slides, programming tutes/samples and much more.
+Find assignment briefs, due dates, slides, programming tutes/samples and much more.

-> Digging through Blackboard material is the second key to coming out ahead in these subjects, just below practising the skills between classes.
+> Digging through Blackboard material is the second key to coming out ahead in these subjects, just below coding at home.

 ![Subject overview](assets/week1/subject_overview.png)
 _Grab the subject outline and subject planner_